Dreamed 1997/6/16 by Chris Wayan

 In her sculpture, the white beads are the female part, the black beads are the male part.
 In my dream, the phallic sheath is of white beads, not black.
 So my penis-sheath suggests that my femme style hides my physical masculinity.
 I play the part of a southern belle!
 It's a vivid physical image of a real (and deep) character trait.

 What IS the black beaded dick in her piece?
 It's a race comment, not just a comment on gender.
 Does the phallus in my dream speak of race?
 Not quite, and the difference is telling.
-That huge, beaded, shaggy, not especially cuddly dick isn't a race statement--it's a species statement!
+Mybig shaggy bead not-especially-cuddly dick isn't a race statement--it's a species statement!

 Looked at this way, the dream seems to warn that my gender dysphoria is partly the result of much deeper differences.
 I'll never fit the Robert Bly model of men.
 For I'm not a man--in the species sense.